 The Hancitor (aka Chanitor & TorDal) malicious downloader has been picking up steam.

-Creators have been refining the code to be a highly sophisticated downloader that is increasingly able to avoid detection.
+Creators actively refine code to a sophisticated downloader increasingly able to avoid detection.
 This requires a user to run an infected Word document containing malicious VB macros.
-Upon doing so, Hancitor pulls DELoader (Terdot) – a financial information stealing malware.
+Upon doing so, Hancitor pulls DELoader (Terdot) - a financial information stealing malware.
 These malicious downloaders essentially allow the controllers to install anything on an infected machine.
 The malevolent payloads Hancitor opens up the door for has evolved, and will continue to do so.

 Fake FedEx, USPS, Google messages targeting inboxes